- 5 cleaning modes

 Now the whole reason for investing in an electric toothbrush is to clean your teeth.
-A good job the Sonicare does of this too.
+And Sonicare does a good job of this too.

 Studies have suggested that Oral-B’s oscillating, rotating and pulsating heads offer better overall cleaning performance.
-But there is too plenty of supporting evidence to show how Sonicare doe an equally good job.
+But there is also plenty of supporting evidence to show how Sonicare does an equally good job.

 Sonicare brush heads tend to be a bit larger, so may when compared to Oral-B’s rounded heads feel like they cannot reach as deep into the mouth and into tighter gaps.